 Giuliani associate seeks to avoid prison at June sentencing

-NEW YORK (AP) — An associate of Rudy Giuliani who was convicted of campaign finance crimes at trial and later pleaded guilty to a separate fraud charge is asking that he be spared from prison at his sentencing next week.
+NEW YORK (AP) — An associate of Rudy Giuliani who was convicted of campaign finance crimes at trial and later pleaded guilty to a separate fraud charge is asking that he be spared from prison at his sentencing next week, but prosecutors on Wednesday recommended that he be ordered to spend over six years in prison.

 Lawyers for Lev Parnas made the request to a Manhattan federal judge in papers that were filed publicly Wednesday.
 The papers were dated June 15 but were kept sealed for a week while redactions were agreed to.